 Terms from A-E

 Applicable Exclusion Amount – The amount of assets that can pass to a non-spouse after death, free of federal estate tax.
-In 2018, the amount is $5.6 million.
-Married couples can get the benefit of two individual exemptions totaling $11.2 million in 2018.
+In 2020, the amount is $11.58 million per individual.
+Married couples can get the benefit of two individual exemptions totaling more than $23 million in 2020.

 Business Valuation – A process for estimating the fair market value of a company using established principles.
 Professional appraisers are skilled in business valuation techniques, which often use multiple analytical methods to create an estimate of the price a willing buyer would pay for the business in an arm’s-length transaction.

 Buy-Sell Agreement – An arrangement through which two or more owners of a business determine the conditions and price at which they will sell shares to each other.
 The agreement may establish events that trigger a share exchange, such as death, disability, or retirement.
 It may also specify a formula for valuing each owner’s shares, and identify source(s) of buy-out funding.

 C Corporation – A structure for organizing a company as a legal entity with continuous life, separate from any individual owner or shareholder, under state law.
 Under U.S. federal income tax law, the income of a C corporation is taxed at corporate rates, separately from the returns filed by company owners.
 Directors and managers of a C corporation normally have limited liability for the debts and obligations of the company.

 Cash Surrender Value – The amount an insurance company will distribute to a policyholder who surrenders a permanent life insurance policy with cash value.
 Usually it is the policy’s cash value less any surrender charges.

 Closely Held Business – A privately held company with a limited number of shareholders.
 The company’s stock is not offered to the public, and shares may have limited liquidity.